 fbpx

-New Junior Cycle Grading System 2024 Explained
+Junior Cycle Grades Explained

 The Junior Cycle Programme has reformed, and so has the Junior Cycle grading system.
 The new grading system includes a total of 6 grade descriptors: Distinction, Higher Merit, Merit, Achieved, Partially Achieved, and Not Graded.
 While these are only applicable to the Junior Cycle state exams, aka the Junior Cert, Classroom-based assessments (CBAs) have a different grading system.